 You will notice significant differences in bloom time for various types of peonies which are Herbaceous Peonies

 Depending on which variety you choose among the Herbaceous peonies to plant, your bloom time and length will vary.
-There will be a change in bloom periods for the early, the mid-season and the late variety.
+There will be a change in bloom periods for the early, the mid-season, and the late variety.

 Why Didn’t Your Peonies Bloom as Expected?

 Even after planting with dedication, there can be a lot of reasons for which your peonies may not bloom as expected.
 You should carefully study those problems before coming up with solutions.
-Some of the reasons why your peonies may not bloom are:

 Your pony plants are too young, that is they are at an early stage after plantation.
 As a result, they lack the sufficient root system required to store food for giving higher production.

 If your planted peony has comparatively smaller roots, they may require extra years to fully grow a root system that can preserve enough food for maximum outcome.
 It is seen that the domestically grown plants have bigger roots compared to the imported ones.

-- Lack of Sunlight: If your peony plants do not get a minimum of 8 hours of regular sunlight, they may fail to bloom successfully.
+If your peony plants do not get a minimum of 8 hours of regular sunlight, they may fail to bloom successfully.

 As a result, the flower buds may appear brownish with spots and fail to grow.
 So, make sure that you cut down and remove the peony foliages during the fall season as much as possible to prevent the diseases.

 the peonies too deep inside the soil at the time of planting.
 It may result in a lack of bloom during spring.
-You should plant the dormant peony buds named “eyes” 1.5 – 2 inches below the soil surface.
+It would help if you planted the dormant peony buds named “eyes” 1.5 – 2 inches below the soil surface.